 The Inclusion Team and accessing targeted intervention

 Targeted support in the Hub is determined by our Inclusion team.
 The team is an in school multi-disciplinary group made of up the school SENCOs, the behaviour lead, the wellbeing lead, the attendance officer and the designated safeguarding lead.
-The team is led by Mrs Driver, the Head of School.

 All referrals to the Hub are reviews by the Inclusion team.
 This review includes an evaluation of support and provision already in place and may also take the form of some social and emotional assessment.
 The Inclusion team will then formulate a plan of action which may include referral to the Hub or may direct support into classrooms.
 This plan is regularly reviewed.
 In some cases following in school intervention from the Hub, pupils will be referred to additional services such as the wellbeing therapist, school counsellor or Behaviour Support Service.